 Anatomy (Vol. 1-4) – Exam Success Review MCQs for MBBS Ist Prof & PG Entrance by Brijendra Singh

-Self Assessment & Review Of Baisc Subjects Anatomy And Forensic MEdicine by Arvind Arora
+Self Assessment & Review Of Basic Subjects Anatomy And Forensic MEdicine by Arvind Arora

 Inderbir Singh’s Textbook of Human Histology with Colour Atlas and Practical Guide by Vasudeva Neelam & Sabita Mishra (Recommended)

-This is the book of Histology which me and my batchmates used to read in our UG days.
-Book is well written and has diagrams given which well explains the topic.
+This is the book of Histology which I and my batchmates used to read in our UG days.
+The book is well written and has diagrams are given which well explains the topic.

 Textbook of Histology by G P Pal (Recommended)

 This book was given to me by Paras Medical Publishers for review.
-I have not read this book workd by word but have gone through it.
-Book is well written and gives topics in good details.
-It gives hand drawn and animated diagrams along with actual photo of a histological slide for better understanding of the tissue.
-Diagrams are for easy understanding and respresentation and slides are for knowing how actually those tissue would look through the Microscope.
+I have not read this book word by word but have gone through it.
+The book is well written and gives topics in good details.
+It gives hand-drawn and animated diagrams along with the actual photo of a histological slide for the better understanding of the tissue.
+Diagrams are for easy understanding and representation and slides are for knowing how actually those tissues would look through the Microscope.

 Difiore’s Atlas Of Histology With Functional Correlations: With Functional Correlations by Victor P. Eroschenko

 I had bought to atlas on recommendations of my teacher in my UG, but I totally regretted it.
-Do not buy this atlast.
-It is pretty much usless at UG level and adds to value to the knowledge or understanding of the topic.
-Slides which students are supposed to see and identify in exams are different than the photographs of slides in this atlas, and they are more on ideal side which are not in actual exams.
+Do not buy this atlas.
+It is pretty much useless at UG level and adds to value to the knowledge or understanding of the topic.
+Slides which students are supposed to see and identify in exams are different than the photographs of slides in this atlas, and they are more on an ideal side which is not in actual exams.

-Netter’s Histology: An Instant Review – First South Asia Edition by Ovalle, Nahirney
+Netter’s Histology: An Instant Review – South Asia Edition by Ovalle, Nahirney

 Wheater’s Functional Histology by Barbara Young